stackbit-projects/super-zucchini-00024/src/pages/faq.md

 #### What is this ?

-HappyMailer is a tool that allows you to simply send letters within Canada.
+LazyMailer is a tool that allows you to simply send letters within Canada.
 You can now mail people without needing to look around for stamps, envelopes and some *oh-so-expensive* printer ink.
 We take care of all that for you.

 #### How does that work ?